Handling Requests for Public Information

 E. Collecting Fees for Providing Public Information

 Under strict requirements established by the Attorney General, the university may collect fees associated with collecting, copying, preparing and sending public information to requestors if certain conditions apply.
 See Tex.
 Gov’t Code 552.261 through 552.275 and Title I Part 3 Chapter 70 of the Texas Administrative Code.
-For large or multiple requests from a single requestor, Section 552.275 of the Texas Government Code allows the university to set a reasonable limit on the amount of personnel time that may be spent producing public information without recovering its costs attributable to that personnel time.
-For purposes of Section 552.275, the university has established a limit of 36 hours of personnel time per requestor per fiscal year.
+For large or multiple requests from a single requestor, Section 552.275 of the Texas Government Code allows the university to set reasonable yearly and monthly limits on the amount of personnel time that may be spent producing public information without recovering its costs attributable to that personnel time.
+For purposes of Section 552.275, the university has established a limit of 36 hours of personnel time per requestor per fiscal year and 15 hours of personnel time per requestor for a one-month period.